nixworks/public/news/2005/07/22/README.md

 ##### Berlin
 ### [ Berlin, Germany: a small plane crashes near the Reichstag and the Federal Chancellor's Office, killing the pilot.
 Suicide suspected, rather than terrorism. ](/news/2005/07/22/berlin-germany-a-small-plane-crashes-near-the-reichstag-and-the-federal-chancellor-s-office-killing-the-pilot-suicide-suspected-rather.md)
-_Context: Berlin, fixed-wing aircraft, Reichstag, Federal Chancellor's Office_
+_Context: Berlin, Reichstag, Federal Chancellor's Office, fixed-wing aircraft_

 ##### Pakistan
 ### [ In Dubai, police are on alert due to the wedding of Junaid Miandad and Mahrukh Ibrahim.
 Junaid is the son of former Pakistani cricket captain Javed Miandad.
 Mahrukh is the daughter of India's most wanted crime boss, Dawood Ibrahim. ](/news/2005/07/22/in-dubai-police-are-on-alert-due-to-the-wedding-of-junaid-miandad-and-mahrukh-ibrahim-junaid-is-the-son-of-former-pakistani-cricket-capta.md)
-_Context: India, Javed Miandad, cricketer, Dawood Ibrahim, crime boss, Pakistan_
+_Context: Dawood Ibrahim, Pakistan, India, cricketer, Javed Miandad, crime boss_

 ##### Mumbai
 ### [ In Mumbai, India, LeT militant and alleged Al-Qaida operative, Mohammed Afroze, is convicted of criminal conspiracy, conspiracy to disturb relations between friendly nations, and forging documents.
 However, he is acquitted on charges of waging war against the nation. ](/news/2005/07/22/in-mumbai-india-let-militant-and-alleged-al-qaida-operative-mohammed-afroze-is-convicted-of-criminal-conspiracy-conspiracy-to-disturb.md)